-Swamp Barb (Puntius Chola) Fish Species Profile
+Swamp Barb (Puntius Chola) Species Profile & Care Guide

 The Swamp Barb is relatively peaceful and makes an ideal addition to a community aquarium.
 You can combine them with most peaceful fish of a larger size as they are not considered as food and also those of a brave enough disposition not to be intimidated by its size and active nature.